-Everything on the street washes into openings in the curb, into the storm drain system and flows directly into our waterways.
+Everything on the street washes into gutters, the storm drain system and eventually flows into our waterways.

 Many people think that stormwater is treated or cleaned before it flows to our streams, so they routinely sweep grass clippings into the gutter or even the storm drains.
-Once residents understand the importance of protecting our waterways, they are more likely to dispose of yard waste in a safe manner.
 Please help us educate one another to avoid these harmful environmental practices and help keep our waterways clean.

-- Sweep up grass clippings and leaves.
-Compost them or properly dispose of them in the trash.
+1. Sweep up grass clippings and leaves.
+Compost or properly dispose of them in the trash.

-- Throw trash in a receptacle, and help keep Arvada beautiful!
+5. Throw trash in a receptacle and help keep Arvada beautiful!

-- Avoid over fertilizing your yard, follow application instructions on the label.
+6. Avoid over-fertilizing your yard.
+Follow application instructions on the label.

-- Never wash anything out in the storm drain, not paint, plaster, concrete or lawn mowers.
+8. Never wash anything out in the storm drain: not paint, plaster, concrete, or lawn mowers.

 Volunteer to pick up litter on a chosen route four or more times a year.
 The City posts a sign with your name on it.
 Contracts are two years and can be extended for more.
 Visit Adopt-A-Street for more information.